-Around seven million people are set to share up to £1.3bn in compensation after 13 high street banks and credit card companies agreed to offer redress for mis-sold credit card and identity theft protection.
+Around seven million people are set to share up to £1.3 billion in compensation after 13 high street banks and credit card companies agreed to offer redress for mis-sold credit card and identity theft protection.

 FCA boss Martin Wheatley said: "We believe this will be a good outcome for customers who may have been mis-sold the card and identity protection policies."

-If customers are due compensation, they will be entitled to the amount paid for their policy since January 14, 2005, plus 8% interest.
+The FCA said compensation will depend on the type of policy held and how long they had it.
+If customers are due compensation, they will be entitled to the amount paid for their policy since January 14 2005, plus 8% interest on any sum owed.

 Shares in CPP, which was recently handed a three-year £36 million funding lifeline by its banks, plunged more than 20% as investors balked at the cost of the redress scheme.